Senior Leadership Academy 2026–27

 The program consists of:

-• Two seminars—one in Indianapolis, IN, October 31–November 1, 2025, and the other in Washington, DC, June 9–10, 2026—led by current presidents, vice presidents, and other senior leaders in higher education as well as experts in key areas;
+• Two seminars—one in Baltimore, MD, November 6-7, 2026; and the other in Washington, DC, June 8–9, 2027—led by current presidents, vice presidents, and other senior leaders in higher education as well as experts in key areas;

 • Readings in leadership theory and practice;

-• Professional Experience Plan (PEP), a highly individualized plan to fill gaps in the participant’s expertise and experience;
+• A highly individualized Professional Experience Plan (PEP) designed to fill “gaps” in the participant’s expertise and experience;

 • Mentorship by both the participant’s campus mentor and the program director;